Top Model (Polish TV series) season 14

 Top Model, cycle 14 is the fourteenth cycle of an ongoing reality television series based on Tyra Banks' America's Next Top Model that pits contestants from Poland against each other in a variety of competitions to determine who will win the title of the next Polish Top Model.

 Joanna Krupa, who also serves as the lead judge, reprised her role as host for the fourteenth season.
 Other judges included fashion designer Dawid Woliński, fashion show director Kasia Sokołowska and photographer Marcin Tyszka.
 This is the eleventh season of the show to feature male contestants.

 Among the prizes for the season are a contract with Selective Management, an appearance on the cover of the Polish issue of Glamour, and 200,000 złotys (US$45,000).
 The winner of the competition was 37-year-old Michał Kot from Szczecin.
+He is the first winner, who at the time of the show was over 30 years old and he's the first winner, who was saved from elimination by Michał Piróg.

+This is the first cycle since Cycle 8 where no Golden Ticket was awarded.
+This is also the last cycle featuring Michał Piróg as the mentor.

 The international destinations this cycle were Dublin, Lough Tay and Salalah.